Codemaster-AR/electron-app-opener/README.md

 ### Download
 ---------

-You can download the latest version of Electron App Opener from the [https://github.com/Codemaster-AR/electron-app-opener/releases/tag/v1.0.0](https://github.com/Codemaster-AR/electron-app-opener/releases/tag/v1.0.0).
+You can download the latest version of Electron App Opener from [https://github.com/Codemaster-AR/electron-app-opener/releases/tag/v1.0.0](https://github.com/Codemaster-AR/electron-app-opener/releases/tag/v1.0.0).
 Please note that we only provide the `v1.0.0` release at the moment.

 ### How it Works
 -------------